i-MSCP/plugins/incubator/CronJobs/README.md

 * msmtp

-You can install this package by executing the following commands:
+You can install this package by executing the following command:

 	# aptitude install msmtp